 - Hengan International Group Co.
 Ltd

-The easiest way to invest in the Hang Seng index is to invest in exchange-traded funds (ETFs).
-ETFs are a bunch of stocks that are created to reflect the behaviour of an underlying index, such as the Hang Seng.
+Yes.
+Investing in an exchange traded fund (ETF) is one of the easiest ways to get exposure to the Hang Seng index.
+ETFs are virtual portfolios of stocks that are created to reflect the behaviour of an underlying index, such as the Hang Seng.

 Hang Seng ETFs